Naaf3/Energy-and-Solar/README.md

 </br>
 <img width="400" alt="SmartShunt" src="https://github.com/Naaf3/Energy-and-Solar/blob/main/pictures/SmartShunt.jpg"/>

-Q: Why do we need a SmartShunt, when the battery management system (BMS) also gives us information about the state of charge (SoC) of the leisure battery?
+Q: Why do we need a SmartShunt, when the battery management system (BMS) also gives us information about the state of charge (SoC) of the leisure battery?</br>
 A: Because of the accuracy of this informations from the BMS and the SmartShunt talks to the Victron SmartSolar.
 Furthermore the SmartShunt also monitors the starter battery of the van.

 ## Starter Battery